bustapaladin/VLBetBot/README.md

 https://github.com/VLHosting/VLBetBot/issues

 ### Want to support the developer?
-Feel free to send some bits to user 'CurtisVL'!
+Feel free to send some bits to user 'CurtisVL' on Bustabit or alternatively you can depo to this adress: -add here bro-!

 ## Usage: